gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ---

-## Summary

-### SE mode does NOT implement many things!​

-- Filesystem​
-- Most of systemcalls
-- I/O devices
-- Interrupts
-- TLB misses
-- Page table walks
-- Context switches
-- multiple threads
-  - You may have a multithreaded execution, but there's no context switches & no spin locks​

----

 ## More summaries

 ### m5ops can be used to communicate between simulated workload and the simulator

 ### Traffic generator can abstract away the details of a data requestor such as CPU for generating test cases for memory systems